Strullendorf: History

 The Nuremberg patrician family Tockler owned the Tocklerhof in Strullendorf until the 16th century.
 This, and the Zeidelhuben, used for forest beekeeping and already named by 1348, were of great economic importance for the community.
 Strullendorf belonged to the High Monastery at Bamberg.
 Since the Reichsdeputationshauptschluss of 1803, the community has belonged to Bavaria.
-In the course of administrative reform in Bavaria, today’s community came into being under the Gemeindeedikt (“Community Edict”) of 1818.
+In the course of administrative reform in Bavaria, today's community came into being under the Gemeindeedikt ("Community Edict") of 1818.

 Population development

 Within municipal limits, 5,736 inhabitants were counted in 1970, 6,489 in 1987 and 7,846 in 2000.
-On 30 June 2007 it was only 7,791.
+On 30 June 2007 it was only 7,791 and in 31 December 2024, it went up to 7,828.

 Politics

 The mayor is Wolfgang Desel (CSU), first elected in 2014 and re-elected in 2020.

 The community council is made up of 20 members, listed here by party or voter community affiliation, and also with the number of seats that each holds: